 Whether we are going to a networking event or a social event, our natural instinct is to be fashionable late.
 We feel like it is best to not be the first one to walk through the door.

 To get the most out of the event, ignore this thought and try to be at the event as close to the start time as possible.
 This will be helpful for a few reasons.
 First, since everybody else is following the instinct to be a little late, there is a chance you might be one of the first few people there.
-If this is the case, this is a really good thing as it is much easier to meet people, and when the event is less crowded as there is less competition and there are fewer existing conversations going on.
+If this is the case, this is a really good thing as it is much easier to meet people, and when the event is less crowded, there is less competition, and there are fewer existing conversations going on.

 You can also engage with new contacts as they arrive at the event.
-This can actually allow you to take on a host role since you are established at the event and they are walking in new and maybe a little nervous (or at least not really warmed up from a networking mode standpoint).
+This can actually allow you to take on a host role since you are established at the event, and they are walking in new and maybe a little nervous (or at least not really warmed up from a networking mode standpoint).

 If you can get around and meet a lot of people during the early period of the event when the traffic is light, you will then know a good handful of people and then be able to reengage with those contacts when the event is busy.
 Having these new contacts spread across the event will make it easier to break into established conversations.